Admissions

 Bachelor of Science in Respiratory Care (BSRC)

-PRIORITY Application for Fall 2023 Admission with early notification of admission: Opens November 1, 2022 and Closes December 15, 2023
+PRIORITY Application for Admission with early notification of admission

 Requirements:

-1. Applicant is currently an active Texas State student or has already applied to Texas State for general admission and has been admitted by the priority phase deadline, and will be an active student during the Fall 2023 semester.
-To apply for Fall 2023 admission to Texas State, please visit: GoApplyTexas.org.
+1. Applicant is currently an active Texas State student or has already applied to Texas State for general admission and has been admitted at the time of application, and will be an active student during the upcoming Fall semester.
+To apply for Fall admission to Texas State, please visit: GoApplyTexas.org

-2. After Fall 2022, the applicant will have no more than 15 hours of pending and in progress Pre-requisite courses (including RC 2213) to be completed by the end of Spring 2023.
+2. After the current Fall semester, the applicant will have no more than 15 hours of pending and in progress Pre-requisite courses (including RC 2213) to be completed by the end of Spring semester.
 No summer classes will be considered for this phase.
 (This requirement is waived for the general admission application.)

 3. Overall GPA of 2.5 or higher